DuncanMC/RandomBlobs/Shifting text views for the keyboard.md

 4. Animate the view's frame by the (negative of the) specified keyboard shift amount, and using the duration and animation curve that we got in step 3, above.
 Some developers only shift the field that's being edited.
 I think this is confusing, since the field will float up and not longer be at the same position relative to the other fields in the form.
 Instead, I usually animate the view controller's entire content view up.

 5. In the `UIKeyboardWillHideNotification` code, do the reverse of the previous step, and animate the view down again.
 Since we saved the keyboard shift amount, animation duration, and animation curve in the `UIKeyboardWillShowNotification` handler, this code is pretty simple.

+Putting all this togther, let's look at the code from our demo app that adds observers for the